Angle-Tuned Gross-Neveu Quantum Criticality in Twisted Bilayer Graphene: A Quantum Monte Carlo Study: Introduction

 \section{Introduction}

-Twisted bilayer graphene (TBG) has emerged as a tunable platform for studying the behavior of the interplay of correlated electrons and quantum metrics.
-While its low-energy physics is given by weakly-interacting Dirac electrons for relatively small twisted angles~\cite{PhysRevLett.117.116804,PhysRevLett.108.076601,PhysRevLett.106.126802,SCHMIDT2010699,PhysRevB.81.165105}, narrow bands and strong interactions arise near a magic angle (MA) $\sim 1.08^\circ$ given by a resonance condition between layer-hybridisation and twist-induced band-energy shifts \cite{tramblyLocalization2010,bistritzerMoire2011,Santos2012,Datta2023Aug}.
-The bands even become exactly flat and topologically non-trivial at the MA in the chiral, particle-hole symmetric limit which arises for small angles without interlayer tunneling between equal-sublattice sites \cite{PhysRevLett.122.106405,bernevig2020tbg3,Sheffer_PRX_2023}.
-At the MA, a rich phase diagram as function of filling and temperature was revealed in experiments including correlated insulators, superconductivity, orbital magnetism, and strange metallicity \cite{caoCorrelated2018,caoUnconventional2018,Lu2019,Wu2020,PhysRevLett.124.076801,stepanovCompeting2021,jaoui2022quantum}.
+Twisted bilayer graphene (TBG) has emerged as a tunable platform for studying the behavior of correlated electrons with quantum metrics.
+Coulomb interactions can dominate in TBG when narrow bands arise at some magic angles due to layer-hybridization and twist-induced band-energy shifts \cite{PhysRevLett.117.116804,PhysRevLett.108.076601,PhysRevLett.106.126802,SCHMIDT2010699,PhysRevB.81.165105,tramblyLocalization2010,bistritzerMoire2011,Santos2012,Datta2023Aug}.
+The narrow bands even become exactly flat and topologically non-trivial at 1.08$\degree$, the first magic angle (MA) in the chiral, particle-hole symmetric limit which arises for small angles without interlayer tunneling between equal-sublattice sites \cite{PhysRevLett.122.106405,bernevig2020tbg3,Sheffer_PRX_2023}.
+At the MA, a novel phase diagram as a function of filling and temperature was revealed in experiments including correlated insulators, superconductivity, orbital magnetism, and strange metallicity \cite{caoCorrelated2018,caoUnconventional2018,Lu2019,Wu2020,PhysRevLett.124.076801,stepanovCompeting2021,jaoui2022quantum,chen2024strong}.